-During construction, the presence of non-local construction workers could have some negative impacts on the local population, if not properly managed.
+During construction, the presence of non-local construction and migrant workers could have some negative impacts on the local population, if not properly managed.
 The presence of non-local and migrant workers could lead to sexual exploitation and abuse and sexual harassment within the community.
-In addition, the presence of a non-local construction workers to the area can create concern among residents.
-The Contractors will be required to prepare and enforce a Code of Conduct for Workers and GRM project mechanism is available.
+In addition, the presence of a non-local and migrant construction workers to the area can create concern among residents.
+The Contractor will be required to prepare and enforce a Code of Conduct for Contractors Personnel (Annex I) and workers GRM.
+Also, for all project workers project GRM is available.
 As such, negative impacts relating to the presence of non-local and migrant workers within the community are unlikely to occur.

-All contractors will be required to have a written contract with their workers materially consistent with objectives of ESS2.
+No dedicated camps for project workers accommodation are expected to be established.
+All contractors will be required to have a written contract with their workers materially consistent with national legislation and ESS2.

 The working conditions and terms of employment of migrant workers should be the same or substantially equivalent to those of non-migrant project workers performing the same type of work.
 This applies to migrant project workers employed or engaged directly by the Borrower or through a third party.
 Conditions for the residence and work of third-country citizens in the Republic of Croatia are governed by the provisions of the Foreigners Act (OG 133/20, 114/22, 151/22) and the Ordinance on the residence of citizens of third countries in the Republic of Croatia (OG 20/22).
 From January 1, 2021, there is no limit to the number of foreign workers that can be hired within Croatia.
 If a Croatian employer want to hire a non-EU national, then they must request permission from the state employment agency - Croatian Employment Service before they can request a work and residence permit for a foreign worker.
 Croatian Employment Service will perform a labor market test to determine if they will grant the company permission to hire the foreigner (deadline for labor market test is 15 days from the date the employer requested permission).
 The labor market test should confirm that there are no unemployed Croatian or other EU/EEA citizens who meet the employer's requirements.

 Exemption from the labor market test:

-- Deficient occupations (in Croatia a large share of deficient occupations is related to construction sector and tourism) - Extension of the work permit for the same employer and the same third-country national - Seasonal employment of third-country nationals in agriculture, forestry, catering, and tourism (for up to 90 days during one calendar year) - Groups listed in the Article 110 of the Foreigners Act (key staff in companies, EU blue card, persons transferred within the company, etc.)1
+- Deficient occupations (in Croatia a large share of deficient occupations is related to construction sector and tourism) - Extension of the work permit for the same employer and the same third-country national - Seasonal employment of third-country nationals in agriculture, forestry, catering, and tourism (for up to 90 days during one calendar year) - Groups listed in the Article 110 of the Foreigners Act (key staff in companies, EU blue card, persons transferred within the company, etc.)2